About JEED

 JEED president image

-To respond to this national challenge, we at Japan Organization for Employment of the Elderly, Persons with Disabilities and Job Seekers (JEED) have a mission of providing the following programs and services:
+The Japan Organization for Employment of the Elderly, Persons with Disabilities and Job Seekers (JEED) is committed to addressing the aforementioned issues through the following measures:

 President